electrovir/stylelint-rule-creator/README.md

 This package greatly reduces the complexity of creating custom stylelint rules.
 All that is needed is calling a single function to generate a testable and directly exportable rule to stylelint as a plugin.
 All the necessary types are also included to keep everything type safe.

 There are two ways of creating a decreased-boilerplate rule with this package.
-Both export an object which can be directly exported as a `Plugin` for stylint.
+Both export an object which can be directly exported as a `Plugin` for stylelint.

 -   There's the opinionated `DefaultRule` created with `createDefaultRule`. `DefaultRule` is very easy to test, automatically generates tests based on those supplied to it, and is much more type safe.
 -   There's the bare-bones `Rule` created with `createRule`.
 This is less opinionated than `DefaultRule` but requires more checking in the rule and setup for tests.